Michael Wysolovski Held A Teenage Girl As A Sex Slave For Over A Year, Gets No Prison Time

 — Gwinnett County News (@GwinnettNewsNow) April 26, 2019

-At some point in their relationship Wysolovski stopped treating the relationship as consensual and instead began treating Burns as his slave.
+At some point in their relationship, Wysolovski stopped treating the relationship as consensual and instead began treating Burns as his slave.
 He repeatedly raped her, denied her food, kept her in a cage, and violently abused her.

 Found Alive